 How to check if a file matches its proof

-Learn how to verify whether a file matches a previously saved record, and what the different statuses mean.
+Learn how to check whether a file matches a previously saved record, and what the different statuses mean.

 Start with the same file

-To verify, you need the exact same file that was originally registered.
-Drop it into the verification page, and it will create a fingerprint and compare it to the saved record.
+To check a proof, you need the exact same file that was originally saved.
+Drop it into the check page, and it will create a fingerprint and compare it to the saved record.

 If the file was changed in any way — even just re-saving or converting it — the fingerprint will be different and the check won’t match.